CLI Reference

 --client-file <path> | Path to OAuth client secrets JSON (overrides settings) |

-See Integrations — Google for the full OAuth setup guide.
+See Google Drive Agent for the full OAuth setup guide.

 cliq clean